ansmirnov/ansmirnov/README.md

 In the past, I have written lots of codes in **Python** and some codes in functional programming languages.

 I have had experience in a **DevOps** role.
-I've configured infrastructure based on Linux, AWS, and Azure for highly loaded applications.
-I've built pipelines for continuous application integration and delivery (CI/CD).
+I have configured infrastructure based on Linux, AWS, and Azure for highly loaded applications.
+I have built pipelines for continuous application integration and delivery (CI/CD).

 I study **State-of-the-Art transdisciplinaries** to be able to switch quickly from one role to another and remain in demand in a rapidly changing world.